20+ Midwest Fall Break Trips for Families Worth the Drive

 2001 N Clark St, Chicago, IL 60614

 Lincoln Park Zoo is a free public zoo in downtown Chicago.
-This fall they are hosting a fall festival event that includes ticketed attractions throughout the zoo.
-There is a Ferris wheel, harvest maze, pumpkin walk, super-sized slide, racecar ride, and more.
+This October, they are hosting a fall festival event that includes ticketed attractions throughout the zoo.
+There is a Fun Slide, a harvest maze, a pumpkin walk, a racecar ride, and more.
 Guests can also enjoy free musical entertainment, a pumpkin patch, professional pumpkin carvers, and fall-themed enrichment for the animals.

 Legoland Discovery Center Chicago “Brick or Treat”